What is Duchenne muscular dystrophy?

-The first thing parents usually notice is that their child isn’t reaching their milestones.
+The first thing parents usually notice is that their child isn’t reaching their motor (muscle movement) milestones.
 They might also notice that their child falls over often, is clumsy and walks on their toes.

 Later, the child with Duchenne muscular dystrophy might develop:

 - muscle weakness that affects their posture, walking and running